 There are no doubt tons of things to do in Porto, including a trip to the magnificent Bolsa Palace, a walk down the Ribeira, appreciating Porto’s numerous Azulejo panels, and visiting Livraria Lello—the Harry Potter bookstore.

 A few hours in Porto is not sufficient to see all its attractions, in my honest opinion.
+Not to mention, the city has some awesome offbeat attractions that could totally change your perspective on Porto.

 📖 Related Read: Visiting Porto?
 Find out all the amazing things to do in Portugal’s second-largest city.